webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 CREATE DATABASE OpenVDMv2_PO;
 ```

 Now create a new MySQL user specifically for interacting with only the OpenVDM database.
-In the example provided below the name of the user is openvdmDBUser and the password for that new user is oxhzbeY8WzgBL3.
+In the example provided below the name of the user is 'openvdmDBUser' and the password for that new user is 'oxhzbeY8WzgBL3'.

 ```
 GRANT ALL PRIVILEGES ON OpenVDMv2_PO.* To openvdmDBUser@localhost IDENTIFIED BY 'oxhzbeY8WzgBL3';